jenkor/UEX-Discord-Integration/README.md

 ## 📞 Support

+**For Admins:**
 - Check the `/health` endpoint for bot status
 - Use `/admin info` for bot configuration details
+- Monitor logs in your hosting platform dashboard
+- Review deployment guides in `/docs` folder

+**For Users:**
-- Ensure users have registered with `/register` command
+- Ensure you're registered with `/register` command
-- Verify Discord bot permissions and server access
 - Use private Discord servers/channels for complete privacy
+- Contact your bot admin if you experience issues
+- All commands work in DMs, private channels, or shared servers

+---

+**🚀 Ready to deploy?
+Choose your hosting platform and follow the deployment guide!**